pyeventsourcing/esdbclient/README.md

 client.set_stream_metadata(
     stream_name=stream_name1,
     metadata=metadata,
-    expected_position=metadata_version,
+    current_version=metadata_version,
 )
 ```

-The `expected_position` argument should be the current version of the stream metadata
+The `current_version` argument should be the current version of the stream metadata
 obtained from `get_stream_metadata()`.

 Please refer to the EventStoreDB documentation for more information about stream